hemantaph/gwsnr/paper/paper.md

   - $h_{+\times}$ are frequency domain waveform polarizations, and $F_{+\times}$ are antenna patterns.

 These formulations highlight `gwsnr`'s capability to efficiently process diverse gravitational wave signals, enhancing data analysis accuracy and efficiency.

+# Acknowledgements

+The author express his sincere appreciation for the significant contributions that have been instrumental in completing this research.
+Special thanks are extended to my academic advisors for his invaluable guidance and steadfast support.
+The collaborative efforts and enriching discussions with research colleagues significantly enhanced the study's quality.
+Acknowledgement is given to the Department of Physics, The Chinese University of Hong Kong, for the Postgraduate Studentship that facilitated this research.
+Appreciation is conveyed for the computational resources provided by the LIGO Laboratory, supported by National Science Foundation Grants No. PHY-0757058 and No. PHY-0823459.